Soy-Robotics/Ros2Bot/README.md

 ####Before you Begin
- You have a Jetson TK1 Tegra Developer Kit equipped with the NVIDIA Tegra K1 processor.
+ -You have a Jetson TK1 Tegra Developer Kit equipped with the NVIDIA Tegra K1 processor.

- You have a host machine that is running Linux.
+- You have a host machine that is running Linux.

- Your developer system is cabled as follows:
+- Your developer system is cabled as follows:

 		->Serial cable plugged into the serial port J1A2 UART4 on the target connected to your Linux host directly or through a serial-to-USB converter.
 (To setup serial console on the Linux host.)